International Orangutan Day 2026

 4. ADOPT AN ORANGUTAN

-Symbolically adopting an orangutan helps fund medical care, rescue operations, and habitat restoration - these can make great gifts for the orangutan lovers in your life.
+Symbolically adopting an orangutan helps fund medical care, rescue operations, and habitat restoration; these can make great gifts for the orangutan lovers in your life.

 5. VOLUNTEER!

-If you're looking to be more hands-on in your contribution, why not volunteer with orangutans?
+If you're looking to be more hands-on in your contribution, why not ethically volunteer with orangutans?
 It’s holidaying with a difference, one that lets you support vital conservation work while experiencing the rainforest up close.

 Volunteer at Samboja Lestari on a Boat Delivering Enrichment to Orangutans